atamshkai/Arch-Linux-KDE-Plasma-Desktop-On-Termux-x11/README.md

 # Arch-Linux-KDE-Plasma-Desktop-On-Termux-x11

-This is a preinstalled arch-linux distro with KDE plasma Before you install it , disable phantom process killer.Watch from here.
+This is a preinstalled arch-linux distro with KDE plasma Desktop.
+Before you install it , disable phantom process killer.Watch from here.

 [Youtube](https://youtu.be/UxmQSETvAOc)